CSL Limited: Privatisation

-In 1994, the Commonwealth facility was privatised by the Keating regime as CSL Ltd. and was publicly listed and traded on the Australian Securities Exchange.
+In 1994, the Commonwealth facility was privatised by the Keating government as CSL Ltd. and was publicly listed and traded on the Australian Securities Exchange.
 The company completed an initial public offering in June 1994 at A$2.30 per share (76.7c adjusted for split).
 CSL stock is part of the S&P/ASX 20 Index.

 Acquisition of ZLB Bioplasma AG and Aventis Behring

 In 2000, CSL doubled its size through the purchase of a Swiss plasma company, the Bern-based ZLB Bioplasma AG.
 In 2004, during a period of plasma oversupply, the company expanded again with the purchase of the German medical company Aventis Behring.
 The company was the second Australian public company to have reached a share price of over $100 per share.

 Acquisition and merging of Novartis

 In October 2014, Novartis announced its intention to sell its influenza vaccine business, including its development pipeline, to CSL for $275 million.
 CSL merged it into its BioCSL operation.

-In November 2015, BioCSL rebranded the combined business with Novartis Influenza Vaccines as Seqirus [Sek-eer-us] creating the world's second largest influenza vaccine company.
+In November 2015, BioCSL rebranded the combined business with Novartis Influenza Vaccines as Seqirus [Sek-eer-us], creating the world's second-largest influenza vaccine company.

 In August 2017, the business announced it would acquire Calimmune and its stem cell therapy platform.

-Completed in 2018, Seqirus's Holly Spring, NC, plant was funded with $59 million from the U.S. government.
+Completed in 2018, Seqirus's Holly Spring, NC, the plant was funded with $59 million from the U.S. government.

-in June 2020 CSL announced it would exercise its right to acquire Vitaeris.
+in June 2020, CSL announced it would exercise its right to acquire Vitaeris.

-In December 2021 the business announced it would acquire Swiss drugmaker, Vifor Pharma AG, for $11.7 billion.
+In December 2021, the business announced it would acquire Swiss drugmaker, Vifor Pharma AG, for $11.7 billion.

-In August 2022 CSL rebranded all of its divisions to start with the CSL name.
-Therefore, the divisions became CSL Behring, CSL Plasma, CSL Seqirus and CSL Vifor.
+In August 2022, CSL rebranded all of its divisions to start with the CSL name.
+Therefore, the divisions became CSL Behring, CSL Plasma, CSL Seqirus, and CSL Vifor.